STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Methods

 \paragraph{Step 3: Attack Prompt Creation via Reverse Engineering.}

-Given the verified tool chain, the Prompt Writer creates seemingly benign user (attacker) prompts $\{ P_1, \ldots, P_{T-1} \}$ that can logically lead to tool calls $\{ \hat{TC}_1, \ldots, \hat{TC}_{T-1} \}$ and environment outputs $\{ E_1, \ldots, E_{T-1} \}$ without testing them on real agents.
-This step creates a synthetic multi-turn chat history up to Turn $T-1$ that provides context in the next step, when the attack is delivered through interactively jailbreaking the agent.
-Synthesizing the attack context, rather than interactively attacking in each turn, provides higher attack efficiency and generalizability across agents.
+Given the verified tool chain, the Prompt Writer creates seemingly benign user (attacker) prompts $\{ P_1, \ldots, P_{L-1} \}$ that logically lead to tool calls $\{ \hat{TC}_1, \ldots, \hat{TC}_{L-1} \}$ and environment outputs $\{ E_1, \ldots, E_{L-1} \}$ without testing them on real agents.
+This produces a synthetic multi-turn chat history up to Turn $L-1$ that provides context for attack execution.
+This construction is not merely a testing convenience: it operationalizes a realistic exploitation vector available to an adversary with direct access (\S2.1), who could similarly fabricate such a history through account compromise, session manipulation, or by exploiting agent frameworks that accept prior message logs as context, priming the agent to believe prior cooperation has already occurred.
+Synthesizing this context once, rather than re-eliciting it interactively for every agent under test, additionally provides higher efficiency and generalizability across agents.

 \paragraph{Step 4: Attack Execution via Adaptive Planning.}